 If you want to build a portable gaming console or add interactivity to a project, take a look at this OLED display from our Troyka module series.
-This display can show color graphics, images, text messages, and the module itself takes uses two pins from the control board.
+This monochrome display can show graphics, images, text messages, and the module itself uses only two pins from the control board.

 The OLED display has a high contrast with viewing angles of more than 160° and does not need a backlight.
 The display can be viewed from any angle without loss of quality or image distortion.

 The module screen is made using OLED technology with a resolution of 128 × 64.
 OLED (organic light-emitting diode) is a matrix of dots, where each pixel is a separate organic LED.
 Due to the luminous pixels, the display does not need to be illuminated, and the black color is really black and will not glow in the dark.
 This allows for rich and contrasting images.

 The display matrix is connected via the integrated chip SSD1306, and acts as an intermediary between the screen and the microcontroller.
 The controller board communicates with the display via I²C interface where data is transmitted over two wires.

 On the sides of the display are two user defined buttons.
 You can assemble a simple interface or game without buying additional modules.

 There are two groups on contacts on this module:

 There are several different ways to wire this module: